-The National Law Enforcement Roadway Safety Program (NLERSP) provides training and technical assistance to state, local, and tribal law enforcement with the goal of reducing the number of officers injured or killed on the nation’s roadways.
+The National Law Enforcement Roadway Safety Program (NLERSP) provides training and technical assistance to state, local, and tribal law enforcement with the goal of preventing officer injuries and fatalities on the nation’s roadways.

 The NLERSP provides a suite of no-cost, evidence-based training courses for executives, patrol officers, and trainers.
 These courses educate participants about the risk factors for officer-involved collisions and struck-by incidents and identify a variety of interventions and technological innovations that can reduce the likelihood of their occurrence.
 Additionally, the NLERSP provides customized technical assistance (TA) to help agencies make positive safety improvements.
 This assistance can include review and development of agency policies on roadway operations, review and assessment of an agency’s roadway safety training, assisting with the implementation of best practices, and/or providing research support to analyze an agency’s crash or injury data.

-The NLERSP is sponsored by the U.S. Department of Justice, Bureau of Justice Assistance, and managed by the National Policing Institute, in partnership with the Institute for Intergovernmental Research.
+The NLERSP is sponsored by the U.S. Department of Justice, Bureau of Justice Assistance, and managed by the National Policing Institute, in partnership with NPI for Intergovernmental Research.

 Strategic Priority Area(s)